NMMT76/Zero-Emulator-EM/README.md

 If you made it this far, and haven't just straight out jumped into the code to see how it works, here is a brief summary, but refer to the examples in EM_Suite and EM_Base.bas and code comments for more specifics:

 The EM has two read/write ports, a dataport (63) and a command port(191).
 It uses a "virtual table" of functions, with 0-2 being reserved.
 0 is "reset", forcing the EM to reset itself, 1 is "Register action" and 2 is "Load library" (not implemented).

 To execute an action you must first register it by pushing the desired vtable "slot" you want (3-255), pushing a null terminated string of the action name to the dataport and pushing 1 to the commandport.
 Then you read the command port until you get 0 back.
 EMRegisterAction() from EM_Base does all this for you

 Once an action is registered, you simply push whatever data the action needs to the dataport, push the previously registers action number to the command port and read the command port until it returns 0.
 EMRunCommand() and EMRunCommandNoWait() from EM_Base do this for you.
 If using EMRunCommand(), you're doing synchronous calls and the action will be finished when it returns.
 If EMRunCommandNoWait() you're doing asynchronous calls, and MUST check that the action has finished before fetching results by checkign if the command port returns 0.

 Once the action is finished, you read whatever the result was from the dataport.
 Mind you that different actions have different results, and for lack of documentation, please refer to their implementation in EMInternalLib().

-While Zero-EM is more of a "developer fun" thing, that would allow ZX/C# developers to push the machine in very creative ways, there is nothing whatsoever stopping it from being real hardware.
-By being a PIO device, the entry bar is quite low and there's no shortage of current microcontrollers that would be up to the task of providing at the very least "basic functionality", like "pseudo RAM expansion", "file IO", "accelerated math", etc...
-Running in an emulator only makes it easier to showcase ideas because you don't need real hardware to test them.

 # Closing notes